omeka/omeka-s-enduser/docs/modules/mapping.md

 And this is a map pin with all available properties showing, without a label or comment selected:
 ![The public map with settings as in the above screenshot.](modulesfiles/Mapping_geojsonPublic2.png)

-Note that the administrative interface will not preview the map with your geoJSON data.
+The administrative interface will not preview the map with your GeoJSON data.
 You will need to go to the public view of the page to see the features that result from your data.

+Note that GeoJSON data used to load map features will not be available to the Timeline as dates; if your map includes a timeline, the GeoJSON-added features cannot be displayed when the timeline is used for navigation.

 #### Timeline